Generic selectors

 hyperpigmentation and erythema prominent (lichenification).
 Presents with severe and incessant pruritus

 Predominantly regular shaped, smooth, non-cicatricial alopecic patches with no erythema or scaling.
 Can be itchy and scaly after topical application of irritants Irregular, bizarre-shaped, multifocal, alopecic patches mainly over the vertex.
-‘Friar Tuck’ sign may be seen Single or multiple lesions may be observed, characterized by lichenified, often pruritic plaques containing broken short hairs.
+‘Friar Tuck’ sign may be seen Single or multiple lesions may be observed, characterised by lichenified, often pruritic plaques containing broken short hairs.
 Patient usually denies pruritus; admits to habitual rubbing of the hair Scaly erythematous alopecic patches with broken and lustreless hairs.
 Associated cervical lymphadenoapthy

 Trichoscopic features